ifremer-bioinformatics/samba/README.md

 ## Credits

-nf-core/samba was originally written by [IFREMER-IRSI-SeBiMER](https://wwz.ifremer.fr/Recherche/Departements-scientifiques/Departement-Infrastructures-de-Recherche-et-Systemes-d-Information/Activites/Bioinformatique).
+nf-core/samba is written by [SeBiMER](https://ifremer-bioinformatics.github.io/), the Bioinformatics Core Facility of [IFREMER](https://wwz.ifremer.fr/en/).

 ## Contributions and Support